Resource quantification for programming low-depth quantum circuits: Bounds for quantum memory complexity of programming low-depth circuits

 the desired result follows immediately from the relation $c_P = \log_2 d_P = \log d_P / \log 2$. \end{proof}

-\begin{remark} The memory size lower bound presented in \autoref{thm:DimensionLowerbound} has asymptotic $\log_2 d_P = \Omega\left(N \poly \log N \right)$ when the parameters $\varpi$ and $\kappa$ are fixed as constants, $D \sim \poly \log N$ and the programming error $\epsilon \sim 1/ \poly \log N$, which improves the bound $d_P = \Omega\left(N \log \log N \right)$ stated in \cite[Theorem 7]{Yang_2025} for storing the quantum states prepared by low-depth brickwork quantum circuits. \end{remark}
+\begin{remark} The memory size lower bound presented in \autoref{thm:DimensionLowerbound} has asymptotic $\log_2 d_P = \Omega\left(N \polylog N \right)$ when the parameters $\varpi$ and $\kappa$ are fixed as constants, $D \sim \polylog N$ and the programming error $\epsilon \sim 1/ \polylog N$, which improves the bound $c_P = \Omega\left(N \log \log N \right)$ stated in \cite[Theorem 7]{Yang_2025} for storing the quantum states prepared by low-depth brickwork quantum circuits. \end{remark}

-Note that our result does not take the conventional form of the no-programming theorem, as is announced in \cite{MBQComp2007, Nielsen2012, Kubicki2019, YuxiangOptimal2020}.
-Instead of fixing the dimension of the unitaries and setting an infinitesimal programming error, we herein assume the error is bounded from below in asymptotics, yet is allowed to be vanishing as the scale of the circuit grows, or equivalently, $N \to \infty$.
+Note that our result does not take the conventional form of the No-Programming Theorem, as is announced in \cite{MBQComp2007, Nielsen2012, Kubicki2019, YuxiangOptimal2020}.
+Instead of fixing the dimension of the unitaries and setting an infinitesimal programming error, we herein assume the error is bounded from below in asymptotics, yet is allowed to vanish as the scale of the circuit grows, or equivalently, $N \to \infty$.
 This somewhat resembles the notion of ``faithful'' quantum operations defined in \cite{CompressionIdenticalStates,Yang_2025}.

-Still, promised that $\sqrt{\epsilon}d > 1$, the program cost $c_P \to \infty$ as $\epsilon \to 0$, recovering the no-go argument for exact unitary programming.
+\begin{observation}[High randomness implies large program cost] The main proof idea of \autoref{thm:DimensionLowerbound} is that we can quantify the Holevo information (and thus the program cost) of a low-depth circuit unitary ensemble via its capability to approximate Haar randomness (up to a circuit size-dependent moment $n$).
+We observe that a family of unitaries is hard to program if it scrambles the information well, that is, generates sufficient randomness.
+From the perspective of randomness generation, we can informally recover the no-programming theorem in a new way.
+Take a minimal-size exact unitary $t$-design ensemble $\{ U_x \dd x \}_{x \in \mathcal{X}}$, and the corresponding $s$-moment Choi state ensemble $\{ U_x^{\otimes s} \ket{\Phi_{s}} \bra{\Phi_s} {U_x^\dagger}^{\otimes s} \dd x\}_{x \in \mathcal{X}}$, where $\ket{\Phi_s} = \frac{1}{\sqrt{d^2}} \Ket{I^{\otimes s}}$.
+When $d^2 \lesssim s \leq t$, its Holevo information reads

+where the first inequality is due to the concavity of the logarithm, and the last asymptotic is due to Regev \cite[Corollary 4.4]{Regev1981} in the large $s$ regime.
+When $s > t$, the Holevo information yields a simple upper bound: Take any $t$-design $\mathsf{X}_t^d$, by minimality,